 Section of the MFMA Due Date Action required Parties Responsible Practical considerations [If a Municipal Entity is in existence] 31 May approve budget for coming year, having taken into account recommendations of council of parent municipality, and must make budget public. of municipal entity 24(3) (Immediate after approval date) Accounting officer must submit approved annual budget to national treasury and provincial treasury.
 Accounting officer No time limit is specified for this action, and neither is the format in which the budget is to be submitted specified.
 Common sense dictates that the submission should be at least in electronic format and that it should be made as soon as possible after the approval date.
 25(1) and (2) Within 7 days of date of council meeting which failed to approve annual budget If council fails to approve annual budget at meeting scheduled in terms of Section 24, must reconsider budget within 7 days of date of such meeting.
 If necessary, process must be repeated until budget approved by 30 June.
 Council As province will intervene if budget not approved by 30 June, mayor, councillors and accounting officer must co-operate to ensure obstacles to approval timeously removed.
 69(3)(a) and (b) 14 days after approval of annual budget (mid June to mid July) Accounting officer must submit to mayor draft service delivery and budget implementation plan, and drafts of annual performance agreements for municipal manager and all senior managers.
-Accounting officer 53(1)(c)(ii) Within 28 days after date annual budget approved (late June to late July) Mayor
+Accounting officer 53(1)(c)(ii) Within 28 days after date annual budget approved (late June to late July) Service delivery and budget implementation plan must be approved by mayor, including projections of revenues and expenses for each month, and service delivery targets and performance indicators for each quarter.
+(Note that though the mayor approves these targets and KPIs, only the council may change them and then only following the approval of an adjustments budget.
+See Section 54(1) (c)).
+Mayor